vkorenkov-varonis/varonisdsp/README.md

 Product Version Supported (regex): "\.\*"
 Minimum Product Version: 5\.4\.0

-Varonis DSP for Splunk SOAR
+Varonis SaaS for Splunk SOAR

 [comment]: # " File: README.md"
 [comment]: # ""
 [comment]: # "    Copyright (c) Varonis, 2023"
 [comment]: # ""
-[comment]: # "This unpublished material is proprietary to Varonis DSP.
+[comment]: # "This unpublished material is proprietary to Varonis SaaS.
 All"
 [comment]: # "rights reserved.
 The methods and techniques described herein are"
 [comment]: # "considered trade secrets and/or confidential.
 Reproduction or"
 [comment]: # "distribution, in whole or in part, is forbidden except by express"
-[comment]: # "written permission of Varonis DSP."
+[comment]: # "written permission of Varonis SaaS."
 [comment]: # ""
 [comment]: # "Licensed under the Apache License, Version 2.0 (the 'License');"
 [comment]: # "you may not use this file except in compliance with the License."